akixuu/akixuu.github.io/content/_projects/particle-sim.md

 complete: false

 description:
     A software program that simulates the motion and behavior of particles in a virtual environment using the laws of physics.
-The goal of the project is to create a program that allows users to create and manipulate particles with different properties, such as mass, velocity, and charge, and observe their interactions and behavior in real-time.

 supplemental_links:
     - text: "Install"